thunder9/node-dde/README.md

 client.startAdvise('myitem');
 ```

-A example to listen to the asynchronous advices from multiple service-topic-item sources is follows:
+Example to listen to the asynchronous advice from multiple service-topic-item sources is the following:

 ```javascript
 var dde = require('node-dde');